Are you allowed to write off your life insurance premiums on your taxes?

-There are a lot of things that we’re forced to spend money on and so it goes without saying that people will take any and every opportunity to recoup some of their hard earned cash.
+There are a lot of things that we’re forced to spend money on and so it goes without saying that people will take any and every opportunity to recoup some of their hard-earned cash.
 Few people would, therefore, miss out on the chance to capitalize on a tax deduction, for instance.
-But you don't know if you can write off your life insurance premiums?
+But you don’t know if you can write off your life insurance premiums?
+To learn more about is life insurance taxable see our guide here.

 Although a life insurance write off likely isn’t possible, the death benefit which your beneficiaries will receive in the event that you die is tax–free.